lammps/lammps/doc/src/pair_bop.rst

 These pair potentials require the :doc:`newtion <newton>` setting to be "on" for pair interactions.

-Pair style bop is not compatible with being used as a substyle with doc:`hybrid pair styles <pair_hybrid>`.
+Pair style bop is not compatible with being used as a sub-style with doc:`hybrid pair styles <pair_hybrid>`.
 Pair style bop is also not compatible with :doc:`multi-cutoff neighbor lists <neighbor>` or :doc:`multi-cutoff communitcation <comm_modify>`.